pedrorocha02/AzureWeatherProject/README.md

 # Azure-Based Weather Data Processing Project

 ## Overview
 This project utilizes Microsoft Azure to retrieve and process weather data from the OpenWeatherMap API.
 The system is designed to ingest, store, process, and analyze weather data efficiently using a producer/subscriber strategy.
-The architecture involves multiple Azure services such as **Event Hubs**, **Blob Storage**, and **Azure SQL**, along with **PySpark** for data processing and **Power BI** for data visualization.
+The architecture involves multiple Azure services such as **Event Hubs**, **Blob Storage**, and **Azure SQL**, along with **PySpark** for data processing and **Power BI** for data visualization and manipulationss.

 ## System Architecture
 *(Insert system architecture image here)*
 TO BE ADDED...

 This environment was built around the creation of a common **Resourse Group** in Azure, where all the compoments coexist in the same enviroment.
-This allowed for a better organization and simplification of the setup process.
+This allowed a better organization and simplification of the setup process.

 ## Required Environment Variables